orangeloops/ol-voiceai-workshop/README.md

 ```

 **Important:**
-- Make sure to add your Ngrok authtoken from [your Ngrok dashboard](https://dashboard.ngrok.com/get-started/your-authtoken).
 - All configuration is centralized in the root `.env` file - no need to create separate `.env` files in subdirectories.

 ---